spacesailor24/zksync-guessing-game/README.md

 - This project utilizes ethers.js v5
   - This is due to [a bug](https://github.com/matter-labs/zksync-cli/issues/127) I came across trying to use v6
-- I've opted to include the deployment of the `GUESS` token within the constructor of `GuessingGame`, instead of allowing an address of an existing token to be passed in `GuessingGame`'s `constructor`
+- I've opted to include the deployment of the `GUESS` token within the constructor of `GuessingGame` instead of allowing an address of an existing token to be passed in `GuessingGame`'s `constructor`
   - The spec doesn't mention a preference, but it does say to: `Pre-mint some tokens in the constructor`.
-While possible to know the `GuessingGame`'s address ahead of time (utilizing a proxy deployer, or `CREATE2`), I've opted for the simpler approach of deploying a new instance of `GUESS` upon instantiation of `GuessingGame`, so that the pre-minted tokens are minted to `GuessingGame`, and no extra `approve` or `transfer` step needs to be done from the deployer of `GUESS` token to `GuessingGame` (so that `GuessingGame` has token to award correct guesses)
+While it's possible to know the `GuessingGame`'s address ahead of time (utilizing a proxy deployer, or `CREATE2`), I've opted for the simpler approach of deploying a new instance of `GuessingToken` upon instantiation of `GuessingGame`.
+The pre-minted tokens are then minted to `GuessingGame`, resulting in no need for an extra `approve` or `transfer` step to give `GuessingGame` tokens to award correct guesses
-    - This does have a limitation that a new `GUESS` token is deployed each time a new `GuessingGame` is deployed i.e. a `GUESS` token contract cannot be reused
+    - This does have a limitation that a new `GuessingToken` is deployed each time a new `GuessingGame` is deployed i.e. an existing `GuessingToken` contract cannot be reused for multiple games
     - Additionally, I've added a `mint` function to `GuessingGame` that wraps `GuessingToken`'s `mint` function to allow the deployer (i.e. owner) of `GuessingGame` to mint additional token for `GuessingGame` if needed
-      - I've hardcoded the address of `GuessingGame` as the recipient in this `mint` function, so that the `GuessingGame` owner can't mint tokens to any arbitary address
+      - I've hardcoded the address of `GuessingGame` as the recipient in this `mint` function, so that the `GuessingGame` owner can't mint tokens to an arbitary address
 - `80%` of the contracts balance is always awarded for correct guesses, even if the first guess is correct
   - This means that if the first player to ever guess guesses correctly on their first try, they will only receive `80%` of their admission price
   - In my mind, it makes sense that the player should receive `100%` of the admission price since the spec says the admission price is only added to the contract's balance if the guess is incorrect: